SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Instead, they provide a :newTerm:`getter method`, and an optional :newTerm:`setter method`, to retrieve and set other properties and values indirectly.

+..
+QUESTION: should this be 'getter method' and 'setter method', or just 'getter' and 'setter'?
+   If we're not calling initializers, destructors and observers 'methods', maybe we shouldn't do so here either?

 .. testcode:: classesAndStructures

     (swift) struct Point {